johnstonskj/rust-financial/README.md

 ![mit License](https://img.shields.io/badge/license-mit-118811.svg)
 [![GitHub stars](https://img.shields.io/github/stars/johnstonskj/rust-financial.svg)](https://github.com/johnstonskj/rust-financial/stargazers)

-A comprehensive data model for various financial data, with implementation using IEX.
+A comprehensive data model for various financial data, with a partial implementation using IEX as a service provider.

-The purpose of this project is to construct a comprehensive data model, not of a specific API but the _right_ model we would hope to see.
-This model can then be populated using requests described with traits and implemented by a given service provider.
+The purpose of this project is to construct a comprehensive data model, not of a specific API but the _right_ model we would like for financial data.
+This model can then be populated using requests described with traits and implemented by different service providers.
 Thus, clients can use the common data model with Rust-native types and idioms but switch in different providers for different data types, markets, or qualities of service.